AnggaR96s/Reforestation/README.md

-## I went to the store to pick up eight cans of sprite... when I got home I realized I'd only picked seven up
+## I was going to learn how to juggle, but I didn't have the balls.